poe-currency-monitor/backend/README.md

 #### Nginx configuration

-This Nginx configuration used will proxy all Node process request (from 8080 and 8443) to real HTTP and HTTPS ports (80 and 443).
-Nginx is highly recommended as the `node` user is not a sudo user (and running a node process with `sudo` is really bad) and will not have access to low-level ports such as 443 and 80.
+This Nginx configuration will proxy all Node process requests (from `8080` and `8443`) to the real HTTP and HTTPS ports (`80` and `443`).

+Nginx is highly recommended as **the `node` user is not a sudo user** (and running a node process with `sudo` is really bad) and **will not have access to low-level ports such as `443` and `80`**.

-1. Make sure to remove Apache2 or it will interfere with Nginx:
+1. Make sure to remove [Apache2](https://httpd.apache.org/) (it may be bundled by default with your OS) or it will interfere with Nginx:

    - `sudo apt-get purge apache2`
    - `sudo apt-get remove --purge apache2 apache2-utils`

+2. Verify that nothing else is listening on HTTP and HTTPS ports:

+   - `lsof -i :80`
+   - `lsof -i :443`

-2. Create a configuration file for the domain `sudo nano /etc/nginx/sites-available/poecurrencymonitor.cf`
+3. Create a configuration file for your domain-name `sudo nano /etc/nginx/sites-available/poecurrencymonitor.cf`

-3. Add the following content to the Nginx configuration:
+4. Add the following content to the Nginx configuration:

    ```
    server {